 See Get Android 12 to get started.
 See the migration guide for information on how to plan testing and development to align with the Android 12 release cycle, as well as the release notes for known issues.

-The Developer Preview includes system images for a variety of Pixel devices that you can use for developing and testing.
-If you have a Pixel 5, Pixel 4a 5G, Pixel 4a, Pixel 4 / 4 XL, Pixel 3a / 3a XL, or Pixel 3 / 3 XL device, you can visit the Downloads page to get a system image for development and testing.
+The Android 12 Preview includes system images for a variety of Pixel devices that you can use for developing and testing.
+Visit the Downloads page to get a system image for development and testing.

 If you don't have a Pixel device, you can develop and test using an Android Emulator system image.
 Using Android Studio, download this component through the SDK Manager: